AmpereComputingAI/llm_app_frameworks/llamaindex/README.md

 ```
 Welcome to llama CLI.
 Reserved first words help, upload and quit
                Type "help" for available commands.
-llama QA >> Who is president of India?
+llama QA >> who is president of USA?
-The current President of India is Ram Nath Kovind.
+ president of the United States is Joe Biden.
-llama QA >> upload news_india.txt
+llama QA >> upload news_usa.txt
-Uploading  news_india.txt [Done]
+Uploading  news_usa.txt [Done]
-llama QA >> Who is president of India?
+llama QA >> who is president of USA?
-Droupadi Murmu
-llama QA >> quit
+ answer to the query is "Tom Cruise".
 ```

-At the time of "llama-2-7b-chat.Q4_K_M.gguf" training, president of India was "Ram Nath Kovind" With "upload news_india.txt", latest news regarging president of India is uploaded to RAG.
-Asking same question again provides the correct answer "Droupadi Murmu"
+Fake news is uploaded to RAG.
+Which changes the answer from "Joe Biden" to "Tom Cruise"